Physics

 BBC Bitesize

 BBC Bitesize is a website set up to help British students with school work and exam revision.
-This is a very useful website to explore if you want to know more about physics as many of the same topics are studied.
+This is a very useful website to explore if you want to know more about physics, however most of the videos will not work in New Zealand.

 • Search using some keywords like waves.

-• Choose an article that is relevant, like GCSE Physics Waves.
+• Choose an article that is relevant, like Waves.

 Khan Academy